SavSanta/WhatsApp-Key-DB-Extractor/README.md

  4. USB Debugging must be enabled on the target device.
 Settings -> Developer Options -> (Debugging) USB debugging
      If you cannot find Developer Options then please go to: Settings -> About phone/device and tap the Build number
      multiple times until you're finally declared a developer.
- 5. Android device running version 4.0 or higher, but lower than Android 14.
+ 5. Android device running version 4.0 to 13.

 ## INSTRUCTIONS: